 If you live in a house share and need to watch TV at low volumes, then the TV SoundBox is an excellent choice.
-The additional AUX input on the speaker is great for playing music at respectable levels anywhere in the house, at a picnic or even outside around the BBQ.
+The additional AUX input on the speaker is great for playing music at respectable levels anywhere in the house, at a picnic, or even outside around the BBQ.

-The Pyle Wireless TV Speaker is ultra light, compact, simple to install and operate.
-Like the TV SoundBox, the Pyle Wireless TV Speaker comes as a two piece with a base station and portable speaker.
+The Pyle Wireless TV Speaker is ultra-light, compact, simple to install and operate.
+Like the TV SoundBox, the Pyle Wireless TV Speaker comes as a two-piece with a base station and portable speaker.

 The base station connects to the speaker via 2.4GHz VHF is said to transmit up to 100 foot so there shouldn’t be an issue with connectivity.
-The 8-hour battery means you shouldn’t need to charge it more than once every couple days depending on usage.
+The 8-hour battery means you shouldn’t need to charge it more than once every couple of days depending on usage.

 There is a separate AC input on the speaker for charging or running off socket power.
-A ⅛ inch headphone output and ⅛ inch AUX input is located next to the tone control.
+A ⅛ inch headphone output and ⅛ inch AUX input are located next to the tone control.
 Lastly, a pairing button to connect the speaker to the base station.

 The Pyle Wireless TV Speaker is an even more simplified version of the TV SoundBox.
 So perfectly suited for the elderly, users who may be hard of hearing or unable to move around.
 The Pyle Wireless TV Speaker could easily be fitted to a wheelchair without getting in the way.

-With the ⅛ inch AUX input on speaker, the Pyle Wireless TV Speaker could be used as a portable speaker for around the house or outdoors.
+With the ⅛ inch AUX input on the speaker, the Pyle Wireless TV Speaker could be used as a portable speaker for around the house or outdoors.

 The Simolio wireless speaker for TV is packed with features to suit any application.
 Layout and design are almost identical to the TV SoundBox.
 The Simolio comes in two models.
 One model with a ⅛ inch input and the second, for $20 more, has two inputs including an optical input.

 This feature saves battery life if, for instance, you fall asleep watching a movie or TV show on Netflix where the program stops at the end.
 The simple base station control panel has an on/off switch, AC power input, and ⅛ inch audio input.
-As mentioned, for an extra $20 you can upgrade for an additional optical input.
+As mentioned, for an extra $20 you can upgrade for additional optical input.
 The base station connects to the portable TV speaker via VHF at 2.4GHz.

-The portable speaker control panel has an AC power input, ⅛ inch AUX input and ⅛ inch headphone output.
-There is also a simple tone control.
+The portable speaker control panel has an AC power input, ⅛ inch AUX input, and ⅛ inch headphone output.
+There is also simple tone control.
 A large, easy to access on/off/volume control is located on the front speaker.
 As for dimensions, the speaker is 9 x 7 x 3.25” in size.

 Simolio has gone a step further than most brands and included two AC power supplies.
 One for the base station and a second for the portable speaker.
-Also, included are a set of specially designed headphones perfect for listening while lying down.
+Also, included is a set of specially designed headphones perfect for listening while lying down.
 There are three earpieces to fit most ear shapes.

-The Simolio TV speaker is perfect for elderly or hard of hearing need to bring the speakers for the TV closer.
+The Simolio TV speaker is perfect for the elderly or hard of hearing who need to bring the speakers for the TV closer.
 The battery is not as strong as other models but the additional AC power cable solves this issue.